Francode77/Unsupervised_HAR/README.md

 Now we can start the feature extraction on each of the frames that were found with the above method.
 The result is saved in a big vector with 783 (extracted features) for 14 (signals), which results in 783*14 dimensions per frame.
 As mentioned, this process could be greatly improved by selecting only the more relevant features.
 This would reduce the dimensionality and processing time and might improve .

-By running the file `feature_extraction_RUN.ipynb' we extract the features from all the available timeseries data in one go.
+By running the file `feature_extraction_RUN.ipynb` we extract the features from all the available timeseries data in one go.

 ### 4. **Clustering**
 A clustering model is applied to a selection of the features from each of the frames